The future of secure communications: device independence in quantum key distribution: Semi-Device-independent Quantum Key Distribution

 In DI-QKD protocols, the security is based on testing non-locality between two parties.
 One question that can arise is whether such a strong form of security could be established for prepare and measure scenarios.
 This question is especially important since many commercially available QKD systems operate in one-way configurations, in which a transmitter (Alice) prepares a quantum state and sends it to a receiver (Bob).
 This question was first addressed by Paw\l{}owski and Brunner in 2011 \cite{PB11}, in a scenario which they called semi-DI (SDI).
 In their approach, the Hilbert space dimension of the quantum system is known, but the quantum preparation and measurement devices are uncharacterized, such that the devices of Alice and Bob can be seen as black boxes.
 The assumptions of the SDI protocols are the following:

-\begin{procedurelist}{SDI-QKD scenario \cite{PB11}} \item Alice’s black box is a “state preparator” which has the freedom to choose among a certain set of preparations $\rho_a\in \mathcal{B}(\mathbb{C}^\mathrm{d})$ with $a\in \{1,\dots,N\}$ unentangled from Eve \footnote{Notice that if Alice’s preparations were entangled with Eve’s system, then the communication capacity would be effectively doubled using dense coding \cite{densecoding92}.}, but knows nothing about these quantum states apart from their dimensionality.
+\begin{procedurelist}{SDI-QKD scenario \cite{PB11}} \item Alice’s black box is a “state preparator” which has the freedom to choose among a certain set of preparations $\rho_a\in \mathcal{B}(\mathbb{C}^\mathrm{d})$ with $a\in \{1,\dots,N\}$ unentangled from Eve, but knows nothing about these quantum states apart from their dimensionality.
 She sends the prepared state to Bob. \item Bob’s measurement device is a black box.
-He can choose to perform an uncharacterized measurement $M_y$ with $y\in \{1,\dots,m\}$ and gets the outcome $b\in \{1,\dots,k\}$. \item The boxes may feature shared classical variables $\lambda$, known to Eve, but uncorrelated from the choice of preparation (measurement) made by Alice (Bob). \item After repeating this procedure many times, Alice and Bob can estimate the probability distributions $P(b|a,y)=\mathrm{Tr}(\rho_a M_y^b)$ which denotes the probability of Bob finding outcome $b$ when he performed measurement $M_y$ and Alice prepared $\rho_a$. \item The protocol is restricted to individual attacks. \end{procedurelist}

-To prove the security of SDI-QKD from the table of probabilities $P(b|a,y)$, a \textit{dimension witness} can be used to estimate the minimal dimension of the state sent from Alice to Bob.
+He can choose to perform an uncharacterized measurement $M_y$ with $y\in \{1,\dots,m\}$ and gets the outcome $b\in \{1,\dots,k\}$. \item The boxes may feature shared classical variables $\lambda$, known to Eve, but uncorrelated from the choice of preparation (measurement) made by Alice (Bob). \item After repeating this procedure many times, Alice and Bob can estimate the probability distributions $P(b|a,y)=\mathrm{Tr}(\rho_a M_y^b)$ which denotes the probability of Bob finding outcome $b$ when he performed measurement $M_y$ and Alice prepared $\rho_a$. \item The protocol is restricted to individual attacks. \end{procedurelist} Notice that if Alice’s preparations were entangled with Eve’s system, then the communication capacity would be effectively doubled using dense coding \cite{densecoding92}.\\ To prove the security of SDI-QKD from the table of probabilities $P(b|a,y)$, a \textit{dimension witness} can be used to estimate the minimal dimension of the state sent from Alice to Bob.
 Introduced by Gallego et al. \cite{GBHA10}, a dimension witness is defined as $W=\sum_{a,y,b}w_{aby}P(b|ay)$, where the real coefficients $w$ are chosen such that one can derive lower bounds on the dimension of classical or quantum systems that is necessary to reproduce the measurement data.
 For example, in the simplest case of a two-dimensional system with three preparations and two binary measurements, for a classical system (i.e., a bit), they derived the witness $I_3$: